-The Office of the Arts offers unique opportunities for the community to engage with the artists in the 2019-20 Arts@Tech performance series.
-These activities bring you closer to the performers and allow you to immerse yourself in all aspects of their work.
-Activities offered this year will include lecture/demonstrations, interactive workshops, pop-up performances, jam sessions, and more!
+The Office of the Arts offers unique opportunities for the community to express their creativity and engage with local and international artists.
+Activities offered this year will include student, faculty, and staff art exhibitions; lecture/demonstrations; interactive workshops; pop-up performances; jam sessions; and more.

 Kinetic Light: DESCENT - Activities will include class/lab visits, pop up performances, and discussions around the topics of movement, mobility design, race, and LGBTQ issues.